2 Days in New York: Cast

-Albert Delpy is Julie Delpy's real-life father.

-Festival and theatrical releases
+Release

 2 Days in New York premiered at the Sundance Film Festival on 23 January 2012.
 The film was screened at the Tribeca Film Festival on 26 April 2012 and at the Seattle International Film Festival on 21 May 2012.

 2 Days in New York was released theatrically in France on 28 March 2012, in the United Kingdom on 18 May 2012, and in the United States on 10 August 2012.

 Following the film's Sundance premiere, distribution rights in Scandinavian and Baltic countries were acquired by Stockholm-based NonStop Entertainment.

 Reception

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67% based on 108 reviews, with an average rating of 6.3/10.
+The website's critics consensus reads, "2 Days in New York breezes past its shortcomings thanks to an enjoyably madcap plot and the sweet chemistry between its well-matched stars."
+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 26 critic reviews, indicating "generally favorable reviews".